Developing Path Planning with Behavioral Cloning and Proximal Policy Optimization for Path-Tracking and Static Obstacle Nudging: METHODOLOGY

 Through optimization parameter $\alpha_i$ that indicates the relative lateral position of track boundaries, it minimizes the squared sum of every curvature $\gamma_i$ at time $t$ of spline between every adjacent waypoints.
-Hence, we can get the optimal raceline as waypoints for references.
+Hence, the optimal raceline is obtained as reference waypoints.